bdc-labs/GTNewHorizonsRun/README.md

-# Lynx's GTNH run repository
+# Lynx's GT New Horizons run repository

 This repo contains various bits and bobs relating to my GT New Horizons run